Turn Your Life Around

 Your provider will ask you many questions about how you did with your medication, including the time of day you took it, when it wore off, what benefits you noticed, what side effects you noticed, how you slept, and more.
 If you’re still not feeling your best, then additional dosage adjustments may be needed.

-Every 3 months, you return for maintenance visits.
+Every 3 months, we need to see you for maintenance visits.
+We offer telemedicine appointments for South Carolina patients.

 It is important that we see patients every 3 months for multiple reasons.
 First, it allows us to monitor your progress and make adjustments to your treatment plan as needed.